 It is possible to divide free software licences into two large families.
 The first comprises licences that do not impose special conditions on the second redistribution (in other words, that only specify that the software can be redistributed or modified, but that do not impose special conditions for doing so, which allows, for example, someone receiving the program to then redistribute it as proprietary software): these are what we will refer to as permissive licences.
-The second family, which we will call strong licences (or copyleft licences), include those that, in the style of GNU's GPL, impose conditions following the first redistribution.
+The second family, which we will call strong licences (or copyleft licences), include those that, in the style of GNU's GPL, impose conditions in the event of wanting to redistribute the software, aimed at ensuring compliance with the licence's conditions following the first redistribution.
 Whereas the first group emphasises the freedom of the person receiving the program to do almost anything he or she wants with it (in terms of the conditions for future redistributions), the second emphasises the freedom of anyone who may potentially receive some day a work derived from the program, obliging subsequent modifications and redistributions to respect the terms of the original licence.